Fascinating Facts About Small-Yellow-Birds You Should Know

 Yellow-throated vireo perched on branch with yellow throat olive back and white wing bars

-The Yellow Throated Vireo Is A Color Ful Bird Of Eastern North America Easily Recognized By Its Bright Yellow Throat And Chest Olive Green Back And Bold White Wing Bars.
-Its Loud Burry Song Is Often Described As Sounding Like “three-eight Three-eight” Making It Easier To Detect Even When Hidden Among Foliage.
-These Vireos Breed In Deciduous Forests And Migrate To Central America And The Caribbean In Winter.
+The Yellow Throated Vireo Is One Of The Most Distinctive Small Yellow Birds In Eastern North America Recognized By Its Bright Yellow Throat And Chest Olive Green Back And Crisp White Wing Bars.
+Its Burry Song Sounds Like “three Eight Three Eight” Making It Easy To Identify Even When Hidden Among Leaves.
+These Birds Prefer Deciduous Forests During Breeding Season Before Migrating South To Central America And The Caribbean For Winter.

 Yellow Warbler